poonai/poonai.github.io/content/post/I-competed-against-anthropic-to-know-my-self-worth/index.md

   - AI
   - optimization
 ---
-The whole ego competition started when I received a text message saying, “Anyone here is trying this?” with a blog title: AI-resistant technical tech evaluation.
+The whole ego competition started when I received a text message saying, *“Anyone here is trying this?”* with a blog title: **Designing AI-resistant technical tech evaluation**.
 As I read the blog, I was excited to see how far AI agents have caught up with coding tasks, and it also created a subtle fear in me of not being valuable anymore.
 I bet some of you have already felt that way at some point.
 Anthropic’s open challenge to beat Claude seemed like an invitation to test my self-worth.

 After the initial glance at the assignment, I was genuinely impressed by the way they designed it.
 It contains a toy accelerator and a kernel program that needed to be optimized.
 Interestingly, the toy accelerator comes with tracing and debug functionality.
 Such level of detail energized me to solve the problem.